 There is no particular guidance as to where within a band a particular case should fall.
 It is open to the Tribunal to exercise its judgment having heard all of the relevant evidence.

 In cases where more than one type of discrimination is found to be proven e.g. race and disability then the tribunal should consider each wrong separately and value the injury to feelings accordingly.
-However, at the end of that exercise it must consider the global sum and ensure that it is proportionate to the matters found proved and that there has not been any double counting: Al Jumard v Clwyd Leisure Ltd [2008] IRLR 345.Simmons v Castle [2012] EWCA Civ 1288 should an injury to feelings award be increased by 10% from 1st April 2013?
+However, at the end of that exercise it must consider the global sum and ensure that it is proportionate to the matters found proved and that there has not been any double counting: Al Jumard v Clwyd Leisure Ltd [2008] IRLR 345.

+Following Simmons v Castle [2012] EWCA Civ 1288, should an injury to feelings award be increased by 10% from 1st April 2013?
 While the case concerned personal injury claims, in their second judgment the Court of Appeal widened the scope of the increase to include awards of damages in all civil claims, which explicitly included awards for ‘mental distress’, which should include injury to feelings in the ET.
+Over the past 3 years there has been inconsistent case law on this point, but in Pereira de Souza v Vinci Construction UK Ltd [2017] EWCA Civ 879 the CA recently confirmed that the Simmons and Castle uplift does apply to employment matters.

 The uplift described in Simmons had been implemented as part of the Jackson reforms in the civil courts.
 The reforms had put an end to successful claimants being able to recoup success fees and after-the-event insurance premiums as part of their costs, and the Simmons uplift was intended to compensate them, as a class, for being deprived of that right, and to help them to meet success fees out of their damages.